MailTape/MailTape-v1/_posts/2022-05-01-Noon-Garden.md

 ## [Korng phnao, Pan Ron](https://cambodiansoulsounds.bandcamp.com/track/korng-phnao-pan-ron-pnhaeu-samnieng) - Pnhaeu samnieng
 Sarah: **"**Love this Cambodian cover of Hard Day's Night to finish off our morning's selection.
 The track comes off of volume one of [Cambodian Soul Sounds](https://www.facebook.com/cambodiansoulsounds), Richard Rossa's compilation of Cambodian psychedelic rock and soul from the 1950's to the 70's.
 As the curator dscribes, Khmer musicians were influenced by traveling abroad and tuning into the radio of the US military during the Vietnam War; incorporating these Western and worldly influences into their music with distinctively Cambodian edges.
 Following the Khmer Rouge takeover, many artists were persecuted and many of these original vinyls were lost forever.
 Rossa's project salvages and restores the remaining vinyls that were either hidden or smuggled out of the country.**"**

 <p id="outroduction">That's all for this morning!
-Our warm thanks to [Noon Garden](https://hinakoomori.bandcamp.com/album/a-journey) for this wonderful Sunday selection.
+Our many thanks to [Noon Garden](https://hinakoomori.bandcamp.com/album/a-journey) for this wonderful Sunday selection.
 Many thanks to [Thibault Daumain](https://www.meriamkharbat.com/) for this episode's vibrant illustration!</p>